 It offers specialist practical training in the diagnosis of important viral and bacterial diseases of global animal and human health importance.

-This grounding leads into the study of the complex mechanisms of host/microbe interactions that are involved in the pathogenesis of specific animal diseases, and provides insights into diagnosis and interventions, such as vaccines, essential for disease control.
+You will study the complex mechanisms of host-microbe interactions that are involved in the pathogenesis of specific animal diseases.
+You will also gain an insight into the relevant diagnostic methods and interventions, such as vaccines, which are essential for disease control.

-You will enhance your critical and analytical skills and gain hands-on experience in the diagnosis of veterinary diseases, such that you may identify problems, formulate hypotheses, design experiments, acquire and interpret data, and draw conclusions.
+You will enhance your critical and analytical skills, and gain hands-on experience in the diagnosis of veterinary diseases.
+This will allow you to identify problems, formulate hypotheses, design experiments, acquire and interpret data, and draw conclusions.

-Students will benefit from the relationship between Surrey and partner institutions including APHA, Veterinary Medicines Directorate, the Pirbright Institute and Public Health England.
+You will benefit from the relationship between Surrey and partner institutions including APHA, VMD, the Pirbright Institute and Public Health England.